You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 For a court-petitioned name change, you can only transition to the judge-approved name shown on your court order.

-A court order is the most powerful name change instrument, permitting unbounded first, middle, and last name revisions.
+A court order is the most powerful name change instrument, permitting unrestricted first, middle, and last name revisions.
 Reach for this tool if all else fails.

 Naturalization name change